-Occasionally, taxpayers may receive, either by telephone, mail, or email, a communication that claims to be from the Canada Revenue Agency (CRA) but is NOT.
-In all these cases, the communication requests personal information, such as a social insurance, credit card, bank account, and passport numbers, from the taxpayer.
-These fraudulent communications are also referred to as scams or phishing.
+Occasionally, taxpayers may receive, either by telephone, mail, text message or email, a fraudulent communication that claims to be from the Canada Revenue Agency (CRA).
+In all these cases, the communication requests personal information, such as a social insurance, credit card, bank account, and/or passport numbers, from the taxpayer.

-Invariably, the communication argues that this personal information is needed so that the taxpayer can receive a refund or benefit payment.
-Another common scam refers the person to a Web site resembling the CRA's Web site where the person is asked to verify their identity by entering personal information.
+These fraudulent communications typically insist that this personal information is needed so that the taxpayer can receive a refund or benefit payment.
+Other communications urge taxpayers to visit a fake CRA website where the taxpayer is then asked to verify their identity by entering personal information.
 These are SCAMS and taxpayers should NEVER respond to these fraudulent communications, or click on any of the links provided.

 To better equip taxpayers to identify those communications that do not come from the CRA, the following general guidelines are provided.

-- The CRA will not request personal information of any kind from a taxpayer by email.
+- The CRA will not request personal information of any kind from a taxpayer by email or text message.